(20 ILCS 405/405-300)

 (F) the building, land, or facilities satisfy

-applicable handicap accessibility and applicable building codes; and
+applicable accessibility and applicable building codes; and

 (G) the State's cost to lease purchase or